ArthurWeb3/Student-Club-118W/README.md

 Added another RegisterforSignup.html a page users will be directed to after signing up<br>
 Added Signup.js for using the database<br>
 Created real-time database in firebase.google<br>
-Added to the database only Lior's and AJ's info to test, will need add the rest of the members' and potentially the professor's info to it<br>
+Added to the database only Lior's and AJ's info to test, will need to add the rest of the members' and potentially the professor's info to it<br>

 About Us // Repository // Elias